lgluszek/movies-search/README.md

 - A cool feature would be to create AI (in future, maybe not as MVP, but it depends) planner.
 Let me explain:
   - It would a way to get reminders about movie/ TV series that a user would like to watch.
-  - Depending on previously set reminders, history in the app, interests (favourite actor, movie genre) it would be possible suggests movie titles, tv shows for a user to add to plan.
+  - Depending on previously set reminders, history in the app, interests (favourite actor, movie genre) it would be possible to suggests movie titles, tv shows for a user to add to a plan.
   - For a given hour there can be many titles that can fit into user's profile.
-  - AI would be able to make better predictions, more time user uses the planner.
+  - AI would be able to make better predictions with time.
-  - User could get notification on their mobile phones, email.
+  - User could get notification on their mobile phones, email, ...
 - Add "recently viewed" section.
 - More advanced breadcrumbs, instead of a "Back to homepage" button that is displayed on every page. except of a root.